-To succeed in university, you need to consider your program carefully and have a good understanding of the skills you may have to develop.
-At TU/e, we assist you by looking at whether the program that you have applied for is a good match.
-This Study Choice Check is mandatory for all prospective students interested in a program that does not have a selection procedure.
+Choosing the right bachelor's degree program increases your chances of success.
+We will help you by looking at whether the program you have applied for is a good match.
+This study-choice check is mandatory for all Dutch bachelor's degree programs that do not have a selection procedure.

-- An interview with a representative of the program (e.g., via phone or Skype) to discuss this advice.
+- An interview with a representative of your program about the report

-Although completing the Study Choice Check is mandatory, the outcome of the Study Choice Check is not binding and does not influence your admission to the program.
-Consider the check a useful way to prepare yourself for starting your Bachelor's program at TU/e.
+Completing the study-choice check is mandatory, but the outcome does not influence your admission to the program.
+Consider the check a useful way to prepare yourself for your studies.

 If the outcome is positive, you can take it as a good sign.